fpereiro/redpad/readme.md

 But reading originals in a language that you don't know well can be a pain when you need to look up a word.
 Especially in a tablet.

-It would be nice to have the translation in the text itself.
+It would be nice to have the translation in the text itself, but only when I need them.
 Other qualities of an ideal interlined book are:

-- Make the translation appear and disappear when I want, at the touch of a large, always visible button.
+- Make the translation appear and disappear when I want, by just tapping on the screen.
 - Have pages, so it's easy to scroll.
 - The translations should be longer than a word and shorter than a sentence.
 - The book should be accessible while offline.